BFullenkampDomo/IntuitGEOTesting/TEST_RESULTS.md

 - ✅ Reference content is indexable

 **What Doesn't Work:**
-- ❌ **CSP Policy blocks iframe loading** on non-whitelisted domains (including Intuit's domains)
-- ❌ Dashboard content inside iframe is not extracted (even if it could load)
+- ❌ Dashboard content inside iframe is not extracted
 - ❌ No metrics, titles, or charts from Domo dashboard appear in rendered HTML
 - ❌ Rendering service cannot access content inside the iframe
-- ❌ **Production sites will not be able to embed Domo dashboards** without CSP whitelist changes

-**Result:** ❌ **Failure** - Dynamic rendering cannot work due to:
-1. CSP policy blocking iframe loading on Intuit's domains
-2. Rendering services cannot access iframe content even if it loads
-3. No dashboard content is extractable for SEO/AI crawlability
+**Result:** ⚠️ **Partial Success** - The page structure is crawlable, but the Domo dashboard content inside the iframe is not accessible to rendering services.

 ---